LeBron James: 2022–2023: All-time scoring record

-On January 2, 2023, James recorded 43 points, 11 rebounds and 6 assists in a 121–115 win over the Charlotte Hornets.
-He joined Michael Jordan as the only two players with back-to-back 40-point games at 38 years of age or older.
-On January 9, James received his 66th player-of-the-week award, doubling the career total of runner-up Bryant.
-On January 13, in a 113–112 loss to the Philadelphia 76ers, he scored his 38,000th career point, becoming the second player in NBA history to do so.
-On January 16, James had a season high 48 points, eight rebounds and nine assists in a 140–132 win over the Houston Rockets.
-It was his 100th career game with 40 or more points - including the postseason.
-On January 23, he scored 46 points, including a career-high nine 3-pointers, in a 133–115 loss to the Los Angeles Clippers, becoming the first player in NBA history to score at least 40 points in a game against all NBA franchises.
-On January 19, James was named as a starter at the 2023 NBA All-Star Game, tying Kareem Abdul-Jabbar's record for the most All-Star selections (19).
-It was also James's 19th consecutive All-Star appearance, surpassing Bryant's previous mark.
-On January 31, James put up a triple-double with 28 points, 10 rebounds, and 11 assists in a 129–123 overtime win over the New York Knicks, becoming the first player in NBA history to put up a triple-double in his 20th season.
+On January 9, 2023, James received his 66th Player of the Week award, doubling the career total of runner-up Bryant.
+Four days later, he became the second player in NBA history to reach 38,000 points.
+On January 16, James had a season high 48 points, eight rebounds and nine assists in a 140–132 victory over the Houston Rockets.
+It was his 100th career game with 40 or more points – including the postseason.
+On January 23, James scored 46 points, including a career-high nine 3-pointers, in a 133–115 loss to the Los Angeles Clippers, becoming the first player in NBA history to score at least 40 points in a game against all NBA franchises.
+On January 19, James was named as a starter at the 2023 NBA All-Star Game, tying Abdul-Jabbar's record for the most All-Star selections (19).
+It was also James' 19th consecutive All-Star appearance, surpassing Bryant's previous mark.
+On January 31, James put up a triple-double with 28 points, 10 rebounds, and 11 assists in a 129–123 overtime victory over the New York Knicks, becoming the first player in NBA history to put up a triple-double in his 20th season.
 He also surpassed Mark Jackson and Steve Nash for fourth on the NBA all-time career assists list.

-On February 7, 2023, in a 133–130 loss to the Oklahoma City Thunder, he scored his 38,388th point to pass Kareem Abdul-Jabbar, the record-holder for almost 39 years, to become the all-time leading scorer in NBA history.
-Abdul-Jabbar had previously set the record on April 5, 1984, 8 months before James was born.
-After James broke the record, the NBA stopped the game for an on-court ceremony, where he gave a speech and then embraced Abdul-Jabbar, as well as his family.
+On February 7, 2023, James passed Abdul-Jabbar as the all-time leading scorer in NBA history.
+Abdul-Jabbar had previously set the record on April 5, 1984, eight months before James was born.
+After James broke the record, the NBA stopped the game with 10.9 seconds left in the third quarter for an on-court ceremony.
+During the ceremony, he received the game ball from Abdul-Jabbar.
+James also gave a speech and then embraced Abdul-Jabbar, as well as his family.
 James missed the following three games due to left ankle soreness.
 On February 19, Team LeBron lost the 2023 NBA All-Star Game 184–175 to Team Giannis, marking the first time that James lost an All-Star game as a captain.
 Prior to the game, he had been undefeated (5–0) as a captain, and since the format was changed in 2018.
+During the game, James suffered a right hand contusion and was ruled out for the entire 2nd half.